Akshar1412225/1st-try/README.md

-# 1st-try
+# Python basic programs
-this is my first repository
-this is my first commit
+this are some basic python programs